 The exchange rate of the U.S. dollar in comparison to the Canadian dollar continues to be an important factor affecting revenues and profitability as the Company generally derives approximately 55% to 70% of its business from U.S. customers while the majority of its cost base is in Canadian dollars.

-The Company will continue to adjust its business model to ensure that costs are aligned to its revenue expectations and economic reality.
+The Company will continue to adjust its business model to ensure that costs are aligned to its revenue expectations and economic reality to the extent possible.